-While the consideration of the effects of granting the abatement and receiving a P.I.L.O.T. payment as opposed to rejecting the abatement request and requiring the energy project to pay the full amount of its taxes is relatively straightforward for the counties, townships, and special taxing districts, the decision process is quite complicated and confusing when trying to evaluate which option is in the best interests of a school district.
-CCAO is extremely hesitant to suggest that abatement is automatically the best option for a school district, especially when numerous stakeholders, including the educational community, legislatively sought a minimum P.I.L.O.T. between \$12,000 to \$15,000 per megawatt of nameplate capacity, but the law at maximum only provides \$9,000.
+While the consideration of the effects of granting the abatement and receiving a P.I.L.O.T. payment as opposed to rejecting the abatement request and requiring the energy project to pay the full amount of its taxes is relatively straight forward for the counties, townships, and special taxing districts, the decision process is quite complicated and confusing when trying to evaluate which option is in the best interests of a school district.
+CCAO is extremely hesitant to suggest that abatement is automatically the best option for a school district especially when numerous stakeholders, including the educational community, legislatively sought a minimum P.I.L.O.T. between \$12,000 to \$15,000 per megawatt of nameplate capacity, but the law at maximum only provides \$9,000.

-As a result, commissioners are strongly urged to seek the advice of their school district superintendents and treasurers upon receiving an application from the Director of the Ohio Development Services Agency seeking your approval of tax abatement for a qualified energy project.
-Generally speaking, the application will contain the information regarding the nature, extent and location of the project's assets.
+As a result, commissioners are strongly urged to seek the advice of their school district superintendents and treasurers upon receiving an application from the Director of Development seeking your approval of tax abatement for a qualified energy project.
+Generally speaking the application will contain the information regarding the nature, extent and location of the projects assets.

 The bill requires assessment of taxable production equipment of an energy company (generation assets of the project) at 24% of true value, and all other taxable property (transmission and distribution property associated with the project) at 85% of true value.
 Current law apportions the taxable value of production equipment to the taxing district where the property is physically located while all other taxable property is apportioned according to the percentage of the total cost of such property (in Ohio) that is located in the taxing district.
-Based upon this information, the school district should be able to calculate the actual valuation and corresponding tax liability that the energy project would normally pay in taxes.
+Based upon this information the school district should be able to calculate the actual valuation and corresponding tax liability that the energy project would normally pay in taxes.
+However, the state education aid formula comes into play and affects the "net gain" in revenue both from the new tax liability and state foundation aid paid to the district.